Study in Seoul (in English, Korean) - ISEP Exchange

 Check Yonsei's course catalog to find courses that have been offered in past semesters:

-1. Click "Course Catalogue and Syllabus: Undergraduate & Graduate."
+2. Click "Course Catalogue and Syllabus".
 This will open the course catalog.

 4. Choose the appropriate year and semester.
-Because catalogs may not be complete for the semester you plan to search for, you may need to choose that semester for the previous year.
-For example, if you plan to study abroad for Fall 2021, select "2nd semester" and "2020" for Fall 2020 classes.
+Because catalogs will not complete for the semester you plan to search for, you will need to choose that semester for the previous year.
+For example, if you plan to study abroad for Fall 2025, select "2nd semester" and "2024" for Fall 2024 classes.
 Keep in mind classes may change in availability before registration.

-4. Click the magnifying glass to search.
+6. Click the magnifying glass to do a search.
 If no classes generate, there are either no English-taught classes in that subject, or the catalog hasn't been created for that semester.
-Note that only courses with an "O" in the "Exchange" column will be available to ISEP students.
+Note that only courses with a "Y" in the "Exchange" column will be available to ISEP students.

-5. For course descriptions, click the blue arrow under "course code-Sec.(-Lab)."
-For syllabi, click the purple arrow.
+8. For course descriptions, click the red icon under the “Overview” column.
+For syllabi, click the purple icon under the “Plan” column.

 Academics